 Results

+125 horses underwent CT examination of the head at the study institution during the study period.
+The majority of CT examinations were performed with the patients restrained with standing sedation using a combination of intravenous acepromazine, (0.03mg/kg), morphine (0.1mg/kg) and romifidine (0.06-0.08mg/kg).
+A small number of patients, due to lack of patient compliance or due to a request to include all of the cervical spine, underwent general anaesthesia and CT examination was then performed with the patient positioned in right lateral recumbency.
+General anaesthesia was induced with ketamine (2.7mg/kg i.v) and diazepam (0.07mg/kg i.v).
+Following induction, general anaesthesia was maintained with sevoflurane with an end-tidal anaesthetic agent concentration of between 3.1 – 3.2%.
+Included horses were presented for CT examination for a variety of reasons.

+Images were obtained using a 16 slice, 90cm bore, multidector, CT scanner (Canon Aquillion, Canon Medical Systems Ltd. Crawley, UK) XXXXXXXXXXXX.
+The head and neck of the patient were supported on a custom made, radiolucent carbon fibre table (XXXXXXXXXXXX).
+Scanning parameters varied slightly between patients; most images were acquired using 16 row x 1.0mm detector width, 120 KVp and 300 mAs, 550mm field of view, 1.0 or 0.5mm slice thickness, tube rotation time 0.75secs and gantry pitch 0.688.
+All images were reconstructed using a field of view of 400mm and a soft-tissue algorithm and bone algorithm.

+96 horses met the inclusion criteria for the study.
+29 horses were excluded due the ligaments of C1-C2 not being visible in entirety on multiplanar images.
+Full clinical records and results of clinical examinations were available for all horses.
+The clinical examination for all horses on arrival at the hospital followed a standardised protocol and was performed by either a ECVS certified equine surgeon, ECEIM equine internal medicine or ACVSMR equine sports medicine clinician or resident, overseeing the case on admission.
+If, after the initial examination, neurological deficits were suspected then further proprioceptive evaluation was performed.
+If dental disease was suspected, or reported, oral examination with a full mouth speculum and dental mirror was also performed.
+For horses reported to headshake or exhibit neck pain additional dynamic evaluation was undertaken.

-96 horses met the inclusion criteria.
-37/96 (38.5%) were female (36 mares, 1 filly), 59/96 (61.5%) were male (58 geldings, 1 colt).
-Ages ranged from 1yr to 24 yrs, (, median 10, range 23).
+Of the 96 horses included in the study 37/96 (38.5%) were female 59/96 (61.5%) were male Ages ranged from 1yr to 24 yrs, (median 10, range 23).
 There were 33/96 (34.4%) ponies, 22/96 (22.9%) Warmbloods (WB), 18/96 (18.75%) Thoroughbred (TB) or TB-crosses; 7/96 (7.29%) Draft horses and 16/96 (16.6%) other breeds (11 Irish sports horse, 3 Friesian, 2 Arabian).
 Grouping of horses according to primary presenting problem is summarised in Table 2.

 Signalment of all horses, presenting problem and pertinent clinical findings are summarized in Appendix 1.

-On subjective image evaluation the majority of horses in the study 66/96 (68.8%; 95%CI 59.4-78.0%) presented a symmetrically shaped, bilobed ligament, which was well demarcated and clearly marginated, with a heterogeneous attenuation, in a regularly distributed, subtle striped pattern.
+On subjective image evaluation the majority of horses in the study 66/96 (68.8%; 95%CI 59.4-78.0%) presented a symmetrically shaped, bilobed ligament, which was well demarcated and clearly marginated, with a heterogeneous attenuation, in a regularly distributed, subtle striped pattern (Fig 1).

 Following subjective and objective ROI analysis, 25/96 (26%; 95%CI 17.3-34.8%) horses were identified as having some degree of mineralisation in the longitudinal odontoid ligament; 8/25 (32%) were categorised as marked (grade 3), 5/25 (20%) as moderate (grade 2), 12/25 (48%) were classified as mild (Grade 1).
+Examples of each grade of mineralisation are given in Figure 2.